maringa780/ClusToRa/README.md

 #### Option 2: `ClusToRa` toolbox
 Search for `ClusToRa` in MATLAB addons and install the toolbox.
 Call `ClusToRa_GUI` in your command window to star `ClusToRa'
 #### Option 3: `ClusToRa` manual download
-Downloaf this repository and add all it's contents/sub-folders to your MATLAB path.
+Download this repository and add all it's contents/sub-folders to your MATLAB path.
 Call `ClusToRa_GUI` in your command window to star `ClusToRa'

 ## Running ClusToRa
 `ClusToRa` has three main components — **Analysis**, **Plotting**, and **Differential** — each accessible through its own tab within the app.
 A file containing only cell XY coordinates and cell types is sufficient to use the first two components.
 The Differential module additionally requires an expression matrix.